Technology

 They’re operating in ‘dumb mode’ owing to ‘technical issues, such as meters being unable to communicate externally via the wide area network, or customers choosing to switch to suppliers currently unable to operate smart meters in smart mode,’ the government Department for Business, Innovation and Industrial Strategy (BEIS) told us.

-Suppliers can continue to install these SMETS1 meters for up to a year after the DCC network is live, and most are doing this.
-There are around 330,000 smart meters installed which are not operating in ‘smart mode’ so far, according to the government.
+Suppliers can continue to install these SMETS1 meters for up to a year after the ‘full range of DCC services’ are available, the government states.
+Most are doing this.
+The ‘end date’ for installing SMETS1 meters is 13 July 2018.
+However energy regulator Ofgem is allowing suppliers to apply to continue installing SMETS1 meters beyond this deadline to help them transfer smoothly to install SMETS2 meters.

+There are around 870,000 smart meters installed which are not operating in ‘smart mode’ so far, according to the government.

 SMETS2 meters will be fully compatible with the network.
 BEIS said that, with the smart meter data and communications network live, 'energy suppliers can start rolling out the next generation of smart meters, putting households and businesses in control of their energy use'.

-We'll be keeping an eye on what this means for you when suppliers start installing SMETS2 meters, expected to be later this year.
+We'll be keeping an eye on what this means for you when suppliers start installing SMETS2 meters - expected early to mid 2018, depending on the supplier.

 What you need to know if you get a smart meter